 Only if the outputs match the computation is considered correct.
 Hence, for DMR to work, probability of two simultaneous errors (one in each copy) should be lower than the probability of a single error.
-On the other hand, Triple modular redundancy (TMR) relies on three copies where the computation is deemed correct if a strict majority of the outputs match.
-For TMR two work, two simultaneous errors (one in each copy) should be less likely than a single error, as well.
-TMR, however, can only correct up to one error.
+Similarly, Triple Modular Redundancy (TMR) relies on three copies where the computation is deemed correct if a strict majority of the outputs match.
+For TMR {to} work, two simultaneous errors (one in each copy) should be less likely than a single error, as well.
+TMR, however, can correct up to one error.
 In the context of PiM operations, N-modular redundancy translates into performing N copies of the respective gate operation, which necessitates working with N copies of the corresponding input operands, as well.
-PiM architectures are promising due to the capability to perform bulk bitwise operations in a massively parallel fashion, and the flexibility of being able to fire computation in any row within the memory arrays.
-Hence, even for modest N (which is the case for DMR or TMR), at least the area overhead can easily get overwhelming.
+Targeted PiM architectures in this paper are promising due to the capability of performing bulk bitwise operations in a massively parallel fashion, and the flexibility of being able to fire computation in any row within the memory array.
+Hence, even for modest N (which is the case for DMR or TMR), {the area and/or time} overhead can easily become prohibiting.